openxla/xla/docs/aliasing.md

 # Aliasing in XLA

-This document describes the aliasing API for XLA: when building an XLA program, you can specify the desired aliasing between the input and output buffers.
+This document describes the XLA aliasing API, which lets you specify the aliasing between the input and output buffers when building an XLA program.

 ## Defining aliasing at compile-time